ietf-wg-cellar/matroska-specification/chapters.md

 - Hard Linking: `Ordered-Chapters` supersedes the `Hard Linking`.
 - Soft Linking: In this complex system `Ordered Chapters` are REQUIRED and a `Chapter CODEC` MUST interpret the `ChapProcess` of all chapters.
-- Medium Linking: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUID` element which establishes a link to another Matroska file/Segment.
+- Medium Linking: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUID` element which establishes a link to another Segment.

 See [the section on the Linked Segments](#linked-segments)) for more information about `Hard Linking`, `Soft Linking` and `Medium Linking`.

+### ChapterSegmentUID

+The `ChapterSegmentUID` is a binary value and the base element to set up a `Linked Chapter` in 2 variations: the Linked-Duration linking and the Linked-Edition linking.
+For both variations the following 3 conditions MUST be met:

+ 1. The `EditionFlagOrdered Flag` MUST be true.
+ 2. The `ChapterSegmentUID` MUST NOT be the `SegmentUID` of its own `Segment`.
+ 3. The linked Segments MUST BE in the same folder.

+#### Variation 1: Linked-Duration

+Two more conditions MUST be met:

+ 1. `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Segment duration.
+ 2. `ChapterSegmentEditionUID` MUST be not set.

+A `Matroska Player` MUST play the content of the linked Segment from the `ChapterTimeStart` until `ChapterTimeEnd` timestamp.

+#### Variation 2: Linked-Edition

+When the `ChapterSegmentEditionUID` is set to a valid `EditionUID` from the linked Segment.
+A `Matroska Player` MUST play these linked `Edition`.

 ## Menu features